AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/protocol-overview.md

 It is a variant of [Protostar](https://eprint.iacr.org/2023/620).
 Unlike Protostar, Protogalaxy enables multiple instances to be efficiently folded into the same accumulator instance.

+The Protogalaxy protocol is split into two subprotocols, each modelled as interactive protocols between a Prover and a Verifier.

+#### Protogalaxy Fold

+The "Fold" Prover/Verifier validates that `k` instances of a defined relation (in our case the Honk relation) have been correctly folded into an accumulator instance.

+#### Protogalaxy Decider

+The "Decider" Prover/Verifier valiate whether an accumulator instance correctly satisfies the accumulator relation.

 ## Goblin Plonk

 [Goblin Plonk](https://hackmd.io/@aztec-network/BkGNaHUJn/%2FGfNR5SE5ShyXXmLxNCsg3g) is a computation delegation scheme that improves Prover performance when evaluating complex algorithms.